MikeS11/ProtonPack/README.md

   <h3 align="center">GhostKitty Proton Pack</h3>

   <p align="center">
   This is my contribution to the GB community.
-I wanted a bit more out of the existing Arduino projects that added a bit more move / game accuracy.
+I wanted a bit more out of the existing Arduino projects and to add a bit more move / game accuracy.

 <!-- TABLE OF CONTENTS -->
 ## Table of Contents